zigpot/task2/README.md

 ## Building and Running

 There are several steps:
-1. Navigate to XtramileSolutionTest/
-2. Restore all packages dependencies for our Web API
+1. Restore all packages dependencies for our Web API
-> dotnet restore
+> dotnet restore ./XtramileSolutionTest/
-3. Building and running our Web API can be done using one command
+2. Building and running our Web API can be done using one command
-> dotnet run
+> dotnet run ./XtramileSolutionTest/
-4. Install react modules for our web user interface
+3. Install react modules for our web user interface
-> npm install --legacy-peer-deps
+> npm install --legacy-peer-deps ./XtramileSolutionTest/WeatherApp/ClientApp/
-5. Run the UI
+4. Run the UI
-> npm start
+> npm start ./XtramileSolutionTest/WeatherApp/ClientApp/
-6. For Unit testing (optional):
+5. For Unit testing (optional):
-> dotnet test
+> dotnet test ./XtramileSolutionTest/